Skip to content

 Speeding up Evaluations

-Evaluation in MTEB consists of three main components: 1) downloading the dataet, 2) encoding of the samples, and 3) the evaluation.
+Evaluation in MTEB consists of three main components: 1) downloading the dataset, 2) encoding of the samples, and 3) the evaluation.
 Typically, the most notable bottleneck are either in the encoding step or on the download step.
 Where this bottleneck is depends on the tasks that you evaluate on and the models that you evaluate.

 If you find that any of our design decisions prevents you from running the evaluation efficiently do feel free to create an issue.